In this post, we put together a roadmap to help successfully navigate all your important career decisions.

 If your return to work worries you, it can’t hurt to talk to your employer.
 Many workplaces offer support like childcare, flexible work arrangements and even training opportunities to help returners upskill.

-A career coach can also be a great resource to help you return to work.
+Career coaches can also be a great resource to help you return to work.
 An experienced coach has plenty of tips to help you stay calm and organised.
 Everything from getting back to a traditional sleep schedule, eating healthy and using remote technology like e-mail and video calls can set you in the right direction.

 In addition to outside help, it’s important to look inwards, too.
 Don’t forget that you can be your own best resource.
 If your return to work has you feeling anxious and depressed, remember to focus on yourself to get in the right mindset to succeed.